tcbkkvik/NBL_Actors/README.md

 An actor can be seen as an extension of the Object-Oriented (OO) model:
 While the OO-model is good at protecting private fields and methods, its default multi-threading synchronization is often hard to get right.
-In contrast, even a minimal actor offers built-in concurrency protection through message based concurrency.
+In contrast, even a minimal actor has (or should have) built-in concurrency protection through message based concurrency.

 Taking full advantage of lambdas from beginning, this API is a compact yet flexible implementation